Luka Latsabidze

-Luka Latsabidze (ლუკა ლაცაბიძე; born 18 March 2004) is a Georgian professional footballer who plays as a central defender for Dinamo Tbilisi, on loan from Shakhtar Donetsk.
+Luka Latsabidze (ლუკა ლაცაბიძე; born 18 March 2004) is a Georgian professional footballer who plays as a central defender for Erovnuli Liga club Torpedo Kutaisi, on loan from Shakhtar Donetsk.

 Latsabidze is the winner of Georgian top league with Dinamo Tbilisi.

 Career

 Club

 Latsabidze joined his hometown club Iveria at age 7.
 After two years he was signed by Dinamo Tbilisi where he spent the rest of his youth career.
 Having played for Dinamo's reserve team in the 2nd and 3rd divisions, Latsabidze made a debut with the senior team in a Georgian Cup match against Samtredia on 7 August 2022.
 He was a member of the squad that won the national league in 2022.

 At the end of this season, Latsabidze received a first broad recognition.
 Nominated by GFF as U19 Player of the Year at its annual awards ceremony, he won the relevant Aleksandre Chivadze golden award.

 On 4 February 2024, Ukrainian Premier League champions Shakhtar Donetsk announced that they had signed Latsabidze on a deal until 31 December 2028.
 He did not appear in official matches, though, before joining Chornomorets in the summer window on a year-long loan.

+On 2 February 2026, Danish Superliga club Vejle Boldklub signed Latsabidze on loan until the end of June 2026.